unixunion/webspider/README.md

 ## running from Idea

-the Boot.java class can be run directly and handles accepts -conf argument for specifiying config json.
+the Boot.java class can be run directly and accepts `-conf` argument for specifiying config json.